filipw/async-expiring-lazy/README.md

 ## Installation

 Grab the Nuget package called [Strathweb.AsyncExpiringLazy](https://www.nuget.org/packages/Strathweb.AsyncExpiringLazy/).
-Built with .NET Standard 1.1 and compatible with:
+It is cross compiled for .NET Standard 1.1, .NET Standard 2.0 and .NET Framework 4.6.1 and compatible with:

- - .NET 4.5+
+ - .NET Framework 4.6.1
- - .NET Core
+ - all version of .NET Core
  - Xamarin
  - Mono
  - Universal Windows Platform